What is iPaaS?

 Application programming interfaces (APIs) are the binding agent for applications and services.
 API integration is rapidly growing as a pattern for integrating applications in near-real time.
 A modern iPaaS with API management capabilities enables you to develop, publish, manage, monitor, deprecate, and consume APIs to orchestrate business processes that span multiple clouds and on-premises systems within and outside their firewalls.

-With support for any integration pattern, any user (no scripts or code required), and any data (from any source: on-premises and multi-cloud), Informatica’s next-generation iPaaS accelerates your cloud journey.
+Informatica’s next generation enterprise iPaaS accelerates your cloud journey.
+It offers support for any integration pattern, any user (no scripts or code required) and any data (from any source: on-premises and multi-cloud).
 And it’s the first iPaaS to leverage an intelligent data catalog.

 An industry-leading and innovative iPaaS solution is one part of a successful data management strategy.
-For success in the cloud, you need modern, cloud-first data integration solutions and intelligent metadata management powered by AI and machine learning.
+For success in the cloud, you need modern, cloud-first, cloud-native data integration solutions and intelligent metadata management powered by AI and machine learning.

-See why Gartner has named us a Leader for all three pillars of a modern integration platform:
+See why Gartner has named us a Leader for a modern integration platform: